Holmusk/BenchMark/README.md

 # BenchTool

 A lightweight tool to benchmark the performance of NLP models based on medical text datasets.
-Supports HuggingFace, ONNX, and ORT models, and works with input data from a CSV file.
+Supports HuggingFace, ONNX, and ORT models, and works with input data from CSV files

 ## Features
 - Compare multiple NLP models